 Encoding rules notes

 If a segment is to be continued across messages, use the extended encoding rules.
-These rules are defined in terms of the more general message continuation protocol (see Section 2.9.2, "").
+These rules are defined in terms of the more general message continuation protocol (see Section 2.9.2, "Continuation messages and segments").

 Use of escape sequences in fields